Ethiopian vlei rat

 The Ethiopian vlei rat (Otomys typus) is a species of vlei rat in the rodent family Muridae.

 It is found only in Ethiopia and is considered endemic.

 Taxonomy

 Heuglin (1877) initially described the species under the name Oreomys typus.

 This species classification and that of the genus Otomys varied extremely throughout the years.
-Taylor et al. (2011) revised the history of this species and part of the genus in itself.
+Taylor et al. (2011) revised the history of this species and part of the genus itself.
 Otomys typus previously contained, as subspecies or synonyms, numerous current-day species, such as: